asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 (a)    “Zero-way” finger joystick / mouthpiece: very low forces are sufficient to create up/down/left/right movement

-        o  The zero-way joystick can be used with fingers or toes
+        o  The zero-way joystick can be used with e.g. fingers or toes

         o  It can also be used as a mouthpiece (actuated by lips / mouth movements)

         o  If desired, sip / puff activities into the mouthpiece can trigger additional functions - here 2 different levels of sip/puff force can be used.

-(b)    One built-in switch (“Button 1 / B1”) on the device, e.g. to change the active configuration (functions)
+(b)    One built-in switch (*Button1*) on the device, e.g. to change the active configuration (functions)

-(c)    Two 3.5 mm jack plug sockets for attaching external switches to trigger additional functions (“Button 2 / B2” and “Button 3 / B3”)
+(c)    Two 3.5 mm jack plug sockets for attaching external switches to trigger additional functions (*Button2* and *Button3*)

 (d)    Color Light Indicator on front side for showing the active configuration, calibration procedure etc.